HowdyMoto/CircuitPython-Utilities/README.md

 _________________

 ## TODO
-- gather info on built-in buttons
-- report whether wifi capabilities exist, for ESPSPI chips and for native wifi on newer ESP32 CPUs
+- report on ESP32 wi-fi co-processors
 - report on bluetooth capabilities